 // For an exhaustive list of artistic experiences and affiliations, go to CV.

 Born from a Caribbean diaspora, Orchid Sylvester began life in a multifaceted climate.
 Conscious of the cultural and material visages from her childhood shifting with economic and environmental changes, Sylvester developed an interest in art as a form of storytelling.
 Her interest in sequential art and systems contextualizes the rhizomatc nature of her work.
 Such a basis was the foundation that enabled her to earn a BFA at The Cooper Union, where she took courses in Industrial Design, Graphic Design, Audiovisual, and New Media.
 She not only earned the Full Tuition Merit Scholarship and Service to the School of Art Award, but is a recipient of the Rhoda Lubalin Fellowship.
-Galvanized by the media surrounding the US invasion of Grenada, her proposal, Utopia Air, tenderly reclaims and satirizes the fetishistic nature of tourism through location-based ephemera.
-Cooper Union is where she became acclimated with design and desired to explore its many disciplines, but she has not abandoned her interest in fine arts and illustration.
+Galvanized by the media surrounding the US invasion of Grenada, her proposal, Utopia, tenderly reclaims and satirizes the fetishistic nature of tourism through the authentication of transient ephemera.
+Cooper Union is where she became acclimated with design and desired to explore its many disciplines in the form of fabrication and craft, but she has not abandoned her interest in fine arts and illustration.
 Sylvester became a double Gold Medalist in the National NAACP Act-SO Competition in the categories of drawing and painting, exhibited her work in the United States Capitol through the Congressional Art Competition, and was mentored under the guidance of Newark Print Shop printmaker in residence Angela Pilgrim all before graduating Arts High School in Newark, NJ.
-Now having completed her undergraduate education, Sylvester is using a well needed respite to enrich her artistic engagements and to dedicate time towards projects, such as her comic Atlas' Odyssey.
+Now having completed a chapter in her post-secondary education, Sylvester is using a well needed respite to enrich her artistic engagements and to dedicate time towards projects, such as her comic Atlas' Odyssey.

 Besides giving time for personal projects, Orchid enjoys martial arts films, learning new things, and acquiring trinkets.
-Her favorite musicians are Massive Attack, Rammstein, and Depeche Mode.
-She likes being indoors and outdoors, as she has a dream of having her own home and garden someday.
-Above all, she enjoys time with her older brothers Samuel, Daniel, and Lewis. < 3
+Her favorite musicians are Massive Attack, Depeche Mode, and Gojira.
+She likes being indoors and outdoors, as she has a dream of having her own garden someday.